 - Click “Save & Test”, then “Test” again on the next prompt after mapping is properly completed.

 Many of the steps stated above are combined in one app interface, it is actually quite a simple process.
 The final product (a Google Sheet that has your data dumped in), is displayed below in a split screen “mini screen-cast”.
 The data sent to the sheet below, is from the data parsed in the screen shot directly above.

 The final result: A fully automated PDF to Google Sheet workflow

 Once you followed the steps listed above, you have a fully automated workflow at your fingertips.
 Each time you upload a similar PDF document to Docparser, our parsing engine will extract all table rows and automatically moves the data to Google Sheets.

 But this is just the beginning.
 You can also automate the way how you import PDF documents to Docparser.
-You can either email new documents to your Docparser account, import documents from your cloud storage or use our REST API (in case you are a developer).
+You can either email new documents to your Docparser account, import documents from your cloud storage, or use our REST API (in case you are a developer).
 Our sister company, Mailparser, can also help to convert your email to Google Sheets.